-Notice that if you delete your lost iPhone data, you can't track it anymore.
+Be aware that if you delete your lost iPhone data, you won't be able to track it anymore.
 Also, if you remove the iPhone from your iCloud account, it can be used by another person.
-So, the best option for you is to delete it but keep it associated with your iCloud account.
-In this way, your lost device will become unusable.
+So, the best option for you is to erase it but keep it associated with your iCloud account.
+This way, your lost device will become unusable to anyone else.

 How to keep your iPhone safe

-In case you're asking yourself what you can make to be sure that your iPhone is not lost or stolen.
-Well, as you probably know, losing your iPhone is easy if you're not very careful.
-More important is what you can do to protect your data and eventually recover your lost or stolen device.
+In case you're asking yourself what you can do to ensure your iPhone doesn't get lost or stolen.
+We've a few tips to protect your data and eventually recover your lost or stolen device.

-To be sure that your iPhone data is safe, use the following advice:
+To be sure that your iPhone data is safe, we recommend the following: